Glutathione2025/TARGETFLOW/README.md

 # TARGETFLOW
 ## Overview
 TARGETFLOW is a modular Python pipeline for automated target acquisition from biomedical literature.
-The workflow begins with automated literature retrieval to download relevant abstracts and construct a database.
+The pipeline begins with automated literature retrieval to download relevant abstracts and construct a database.
 After selective text cleaning and data processing, it employs large language models (LLMs) for intelligent literature scanning, followed by code-based whitespace tokenization.
 This yields abundant biomedical entity samples.
 Finally, rule-based filtering is applied to output high-potential therapeutic targets for the specified disease.
 ## Innovation
 By integrating whitespace tokenization with domain-knowledge-based rule filtering, the method significantly increases the proportion of usable entities.
 This approach is particularly effective for target discovery in diseases lacking target databases (e.g., rare and emerging diseases), as well as for target updates in well-established diseases.
 # Quick Reproducibility